tylerdigital/wp-webmaster-user-role/readme.txt

 Tested up to: 3.6
 Stable tag: 1.1

-Adds a Webmaster user role between Administrator and Editor.
+Adds a new "Admin" user role between Administrator and Editor.
 Perfect for clients and those who know just enough to be dangerous.

 == Description ==
 This plugin creates a new role named "Admin" that is the same as "Administrator" with the following changes: